Nearest Neighbor and Kernel Survival Analysis: Nonasymptotic Error Bounds and Strong Consistency Rates: Theoretical Guarantees

 As our kernel survival estimator guarantee is similar to that of the $k$-NN estimator, we only present its pointwise version.
 Deriving a corresponding strong consistency rate, accounting for randomness in sampling~$\featureVar\sim\featureDist$, and showing near-optimality can be done as before.
 In particular, the two methods have similar asymptotic behavior. \begin{thm}[Kernel pointwise guarantee] Under Assumptions A1--A5, let $\varepsilon\in(0,1)$ be a user-specified error tolerance.
 Suppose that the threshold distance satisfies $h\in(0,\frac1\stanDistThresh(\frac{\varepsilon\theta}{18\Lips_K})^{1/\holderIndex}]$, and the number of training data satisfies $n\ge\frac{144}{\varepsilon\theta^{2}\featureDist(\mathcal{B}_{\fixedFeatureVector,\stanDistThresh h})\kappa}$.
 For any $\fixedFeatureVector\in\text{supp}(\featureDist)$,

 \end{thm} \endgroup As with the $k$-NN analysis, the kernel estimator analysis involves two subproblems, a kernel CDF estimation (i.e., using weighted samples to construct an empirical distribution function) and a kernel regression.
 We remark that $k$-NN CDF estimation is straightforward to analyze because the different data points have equal weight, so we can apply the Dvoretzky-Kiefer-Wolfowitz (DKW) inequality.
-To handle weighted empirical distributions, we establish the following nonasymptotic bound. \begin{prop}[Weighted empirical distribution inequality] Let real-valued random variables $Z_{1},\dots,Z_{\ell}$ be i.i.d.~samples drawn from a continuous CDF~$F$.
+To handle weighted empirical distributions, we establish the following nonasymptotic bound. \begin{prop}[Weighted empirical distribution inequality] Let $Z_{1},\dots,Z_{\ell}$ be independent real-valued continuous random variables.
 Let $\weightVar_{1},\dots,\weightVar_\ell$ be any sequence of nonnegative constants such that $\sum_{i=1}^\ell \weightVar_i > 0$.
-Consider the following weighted empirical distribution function: \begingroup \abovedisplayskip{3pt} \belowdisplayskip{3pt}
+Consider the following weighted empirical distribution function: \begingroup \abovedisplayskip{3pt plus 1pt} \belowdisplayskip{3pt plus 1pt}